-The CCHSS Information Guide can be found on the Alberta Health website: www.health.alberta.ca.
+The CCHSS Information Guide can be found on the Open Alberta website: https://open.alberta.ca/publications/9781460138649.
 For general information, call Alberta Health Continuing Care at 780-638-4495 (for toll-free access within Alberta, first dial 310-0000) and your call will be directed to the appropriate personnel.